AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 ![Step 6 Image 1](../images/lab-report-week-2/Step6_1.gif)

 Another shortcut you can use is running a command on the server by mentioning the server command at the end of the ssh command.
-For example, ssh cs15lwi22aom@ieng6.ucsd.edu "ls".
+For example, ```ssh cs15lwi22aom@ieng6.ucsd.edu "ls"```.
 When this runs, the following is the output:

 ![Step 6 Image 2](../images/lab-report-week-2/step6_1.png)